 which refers to an individualistic values system, individuation

-obligatory ties and responsibilities so that the individual is freed from social bond.
+down of obligatory ties and responsibilities so that the individual is freed from social bond.
 Such a process must also lead to the adoption of

 the value of individualism.

 Ten Modes of

 Individualism - None of Which Works - And Their Alternatives

 Individualism comes in at least ten modes: ontological, logical, semantic, epistemological, methodological

 Ontological individualism motivates the thesis that relations are n-tuples of individuals,

 as well as radical reductionism and libertarianism.

 all the virtues and none of the defects of individualism and holism.
 Individualism is a